theothernt/AerialVideos/README.md

 You can then download the videos you like for use in the screensaver of your choice - such as [Aerial Views for Android TV](https://github.com/theothernt/AerialViews).

+This website is built and deployed using Netlify and can be viewed at [https://aerial-videos.netlify.app/](https://aerial-videos.netlify.app/)

 ## Generate the video thumbnails

 Requires: